Sati-Co-Ltd/medical-informatist-test-1-bp/README.md

 # Medical Informatician Test: Blood pressure extraction

+## Prerequisite

+1. Challenge (1/3)
+   1. We prefer python.
+But if you have better approach, you can show it to us.
+   2. Explain the code
+2. Challenge (3/3)
+   1. Use any programming language
+   2. Separate github repo from other challenges

 ## Preface

 Most hospitals store thier past medical records in image of scanned paper.
 That results in difficulty to query information.